findify/findify-js/packages/analytics/README.md

   suggestion: 'Black t-shirt'
 });

-// You can get `user` instance, which can be used further in `@findify/sdk` library: var user = client.user;
+// You can get `user` instance, which can be used further in `findify-sdk` library: var user = client.user;

 // To access events on the page you can use `client.state`,